Environmental certification: MCERTS

 Business emissions into air, land and water are regulated under strict European and UK laws, to protect the environment and human health.
 If a company in England or Wales needs to comply with these laws it will need a permission from the Environment Agency to operate.
 This permission usually comes in the form of a permit, which usually requires it to monitor its emissions.

 Businesses either monitor their emissions all the time, known as continuous monitoring, or at times defined in their permit, known as spot tests or periodic monitoring.
 In both cases they must meet EA quality requirements.

 MCERTS is the Environment Agency's Monitoring Certification Scheme.
 It provides the framework for businesses to meet EA quality requirements.
 If it complies with MCERTS then the EA can have confidence in the monitoring of emissions to the environment.

 MCERTS is used to approve instruments, people, laboratories and Environmental Data Management Systems (EDMS).

-See Monitoring Certification Scheme for more details

 Blue Planet Friendly certification

 Blue Planet Friendly is an environmental certification delivered by a French non-profit organization that serves a global movement for assessing and reducing the pollution generated by companies and cities.

 The companies and cities certified prove emission reductions by product or inhabitant on a year basis and receive a certification with a level (bronze, silver or gold).
 Each company or city is physically audited every year.